 Section 1.
 AUTHORIZATION TO EXECUTE AGREEMENT.
-The City Council of the City of Lake Forest Park authorizes the Mayor to sign an agreement for consultant services, Attachment 1 incorporated herein, with SCJ Alliance for the 2024 Periodic Update of the City's Comprehensive Plan.
+The City Council of the City of Lake Forest Park authorizes the Mayor to sign an agreement for consultant services, Attachment 1 incorporated herein, with SCJ Alliance for the 2024 Periodic Update of the City's Comprehensive Plan in substantially the same form as attached.